- 📖 Geeky Medics OSCE Book

 Inspect the vulva

-- Scarring: may relate to previous surgery (e.g. episiotomy) or lichen sclerosus (destructive scarring with associated adhesions).
+• Scarring: may relate to previous surgery (e.g. episiotomy) or lichen sclerosus (scarring with associated abnormal architecture)

-- Vaginal atrophy: most commonly occurs in postmenopausal women.
+• Vulvovaginal atrophy: most commonly occurs in postmenopausal women

-- White lesions: may be patchy or in a figure of eight distribution around the vulva and anus, associated with lichen sclerosus.
+• White lesions (leukoplakia): may be patchy or in a figure-of-eight distribution around the vulva and anus, associated with lichen sclerosus

 Female genital mutilation

-Female genital mutilation (FGM) is defined by the WHO as all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons.7 Over 140 million girls and women worldwide have undergone FGM.8 Women attending maternity, family planning, gynaecology, and urology clinics (among others) should be asked routinely about the practice of FGM.9 Cases of FGM in girls under the age of 18 should be reported to the police.10
+Over 200 million girls and women worldwide have undergone FGM.5 Women attending maternity, family planning, gynaecology, and urology clinics (among others) should be asked routinely about the practice of FGM.6 In the UK, healthcare professionals must report cases of FGM in girls under the age of 18 to the police.7

 Bartholin’s cyst